Applying the Polynomial Maximization Method to Estimate ARIMA Models with Asymmetric Non-Gaussian Innovations: Abstract

 Monte Carlo experiments (128,000 simulations) across sample sizes $N \in \{100, 200, 500, 1000\}$ and four innovation distributions demonstrate that PMM2 substantially outperforms classical methods for asymmetric innovations.
 For ARIMA(1,1,0) with $N=500$, relative efficiency reaches 1.58--1.90 for Gamma, lognormal, and $\chi^2(3)$ innovations (37--47\% variance reduction).
 Under Gaussian innovations PMM2 matches OLS efficiency, avoiding the precision loss typical of robust estimators.

 The method delivers major gains for moderate asymmetry ($|\gamma_3| \geq 0.5$) and $N \geq 200$, with computational costs comparable to MLE.
-PMM2 provides an effective alternative for time series with asymmetric innovations typical of financial markets, macroeconomic indicators, and industrial measurements.
+Bridging classical statistical theory and modern computational data science, PMM2 provides an effective, computationally efficient alternative for time series with asymmetric innovations typical of financial markets, macroeconomic indicators, and industrial measurements.
+To facilitate seamless integration into modern data science workflows, the proposed method has been implemented and published as the open-source \texttt{EstemPMM} package on CRAN.
 Future extensions include seasonal SARIMA models, GARCH integration, and automatic order selection.